LaserQueue/LaserQueue/API.md

 ### Refresh the page
-Dependent upon `config.allow_force_refresh`.
+Dependent upon `config.allowForceRefresh`.
 The frontend should refresh itself fully.
 If a web interface, it should reload.

 ```js
 {